 If your doctor has ever told you that you have G6PD or you are allergic to fava beans and aspirin, you should not be using henna.
 Children under 5 should also avoid henna.

 So, how do I get colored henna?
 The short answer is, you don't.
 The colored designs seen on this site are henna embellished with zardosi (body safe glitter and gold), real Swarovski crystals and body safe skin paints.
 This technique is usually used on a bride one or 2 days after paste removal to make her designs even more beautiful for the big day.
+The photos you see on Pintrest of ' white henna ' are more often than not a skin safe product known as Henna Glam or Henna Lace and is a body safe paint created to produce a water resistant pattern that lasts for a couple of days.
 The patterns that appear black are designs that still have the henna paste on.
 It does NOT come in colors.
 If it is black or colored it is NOT henna and can be very harmful to your health and cause permanent scarring.
 The PPD black is banned by Health Canada but rampant in USA, Mexico & Greece.
 Most so called 'colored henna' is going to lighten your wallet of your hard earned coin and not stain at all at best, hurt you at worst.
 Don't be taken advantage of!
 For more information on "Black Henna" go here: http://www.winnipeghenna.com/black-henna-warnings.html

 I heard there are medical benefits to henna...is that true?
 What are they?
 Henna has been used for centuries for its many unusual properties as well as discovering new ones!
 Digestion is NEVER recommended, but for foot ailments it can do wonders!
 Recently it has been proven very helpful for those suffering from Xeloda side effects tip for Hand-Foot Syndrome (HFS or PPE) in chemotherapy patients.
 Click here to find out more.
 Henna has also been used to deter foot fungus and lice and is a natural sunscreen.
 Let's not underestimate the power of self image, self esteem and personal power.
 Many individuals fighting cancer will often get henna crowns to proudly show off their newly imposed lack of hair instead of hiding it with a scarf, cap or wig.
 Instead they have a beautiful art piece created to accessorize their new look!
 Being bold, positive and taking charge when you feel the least like any of those things can be a powerful internal and external message!